 Bask in the Glow of the Midnight Sun

 One of the unique features of Lappish Summer is Midnight Sun.

 Starting early June until early July, the sun doesn’t go down the horizon and the nights are white all through this period.

 The closer you get to the Arctic Circle, the longer the duration of Midnight Sun.

 Midnight Sun is an experience quite unlike any other.
 In fact, Midnight Sun is not an experience but an emotion.

-The best places to see Midnight sun in Rovaniemi are Jätkänkynttilä Bridge, Ounasvaara fell, Arctic Garden and, Ounaskoski beach.
+The best places to see the Midnight sun in Rovaniemi are Jätkänkynttilä Bridge, Ounasvaara Fell, Santavaara Hill, Arctic Garden, and, Ounaskoski Beach.

 Get Lost in the Woods – Nature Hike

-The jaw-dropping sight of Rovaniemi soaked in the radiance of Midnight Sun from the top of Ounasvaara make one go weak in the knees.
+The jaw-dropping sight of Rovaniemi soaked in the radiance of Midnight Sun from the top of Ounasvaara makes one go weak in the knees.